zenAndroid/wannabe-schemer/README.md

 I have just finished exercise 3.7

-Things are looking pretty interesting, however i think im going to skip the next ecercise, like i get the point that the order of evaluation matters, so i wont waste the time doing the exercise, i dont think its too hard eitherway.
+Things are looking pretty interesting, however i think I'm going to skip the next exercise, like i get the point that the order of evaluation matters, so i wont waste the time doing the exercise, i don't think its too hard either way.

 A couple of seconds after writing that, i suddenly decided to give it a shot.

-- **Exercise 3.25** : TODO : Dunno why but my brain juat couldn't concentrate enough for it.
+- **Exercise 3.25** : TODO : Dunno why but my brain just couldn't concentrate enough for it.
-Also im skipping exercise 3.26 for now, just deosnt seem vry interesting.
+Also I'm skipping exercise 3.26 for now, just doesn't seem very interesting.

-The next exercise however, i might fiddle with a bit.
+The next exercise however, i might fiddle with a bit, because that memoization function seems to only take one argument, i wonder if i can ... generalize that.

 ## Note ##